bekk/bekk-christmas/post/javascript/removing-duplicates-from-an-array.md

 authors:
   - Svein Petter Gjøby
 ---
 Never underestimate the importance of code quality.
 As a developer it is key to clearly communicate the implementation of any solution you are working on through readable code.
 Knowing more than one way to solve a given problem can help you write more readable code.
-Let's look at three different ways to remove duplicates elements from an array.
+Let's look at three different ways to remove duplicate **primitive values** from an array.

 ```js
 const array = [1, 1, 1, 3, 3, 2, 2];